Today, I’m going to show you how to set up Facebook ads in Kenya.

 CTA buttons: actually, there a ton of such buttons available.
 For instance

-Luckily, there are a number of studies that has been done to find the best CTA button that converts well.
+Luckily, there are a number of studies that have been done to find the best CTA button that converts well.

 One such study is by Adroll, and they found out that using LEARN MORE is more effective since it converts the best.